Robin Miles

 Robin Miles is an American actor, casting director, audiobook narrator and audiobook director.
 Miles has acted in Broadway shows and on TV shows including Law & Order and Murder by Numbers.
 She is best known for her audiobook narrations and narration director work for which she has won numerous awards, including Audie Awards, AudioFile Golden Voice, and Earphone Awards.
 Miles is revered in her field and is credited as one of the audiobook narrators saving the publishing industry.
 In 2017, Miles was inducted into Audible's Narrator Hall of Fame.
 Miles also has a voice training school, VOXpertise, for aspiring narrators.
 She has narrated over 300 books.
 Miles specializes in recreating "accents and speech patterns from around the globe."

-Life and career
+Biography

 Robin Miles grew up in New Jersey and credits her immigrant neighborhood for immersing her in a rich world of accents, languages and cultures which she has been able to draw on for her narration work.
 Miles started in musical theater, but transitioned to drama.
 Miles graduated from Yale University with a Bachelor of Arts in Theater Studies and she earned her Master of Fine Arts in Drama from Yale School of Drama.

 After graduating and moving to New York City, Miles was looking for community service volunteer opportunities.
 She started book narration by volunteering to read for the American Foundation for the Blind and the National Library Service.

-When she started narration work, Miles was surprised by how ethnically segregated the work was considering it is voice work."It was like, 'You do the black books, and you're Jewish, you do the Jewish books.'
+When she started narration work, Miles was surprised by how ethnically segregated the work was considering it is voice work:It was like, 'You do the black books, and you're Jewish, you do the Jewish books.'
 I was totally shocked," she says.
 "But, it's kind of morphed.
 It really started out with such a small pool of people, that the people they had did everything whether or not they could handle the accent and culture.
 And then, when a little more diversity came in, it was like, well nobody can do anything outside of their yard.
-And now, I think we're also beginning to hopefully, break through that again."Miles has narrated a wide range of genres including children's books, non-fiction, fantasy, horror, historical fiction, biography and other genres including the Young Reader's Edition of Kamala Harris's The Truths We Hold.
+And now, I think we're also beginning to hopefully, break through that again.Miles has narrated a wide range of genres including children's books, non-fiction, fantasy, horror, historical fiction, biography and other genres including the Young Reader's Edition of Kamala Harris's The Truths We Hold.

 Reviews

+According to The New York Times, Miles "excels at technically perfect Standard American dialect but interjects just enough slightly sarcastic pauses and subtly acerbic inflections to emphasize the true meaning of the text."